 Well, I must confess that I haven’t figured out why, but I’ve concluded that knowing why really isn’t all that critical.
 What’s the most important thing to me is the understanding that balance is the key ingredient to the core feelings of contentment and joy.
 It is my considered opinion that the spice of life is not achieved by focusing on just one or two things, but rather, by exposing ourselves to many of the experiences that life has to offer.

 One of my great heroes is a mythologist named Joseph Campbell.
-He was also a runner, as well as a teacher, and an inspiration to many through his writing and lecturing.
-And speaking of heroes, Campbell was one of the seminal minds in respect to the hero ideology.
+He was also a runner, as well as a teacher and an inspiration to many through his writing and lecturing.
+And speaking of heroes, Campbell was one of the seminal minds with respect to the hero ideology.
 To Campbell, a hero wasn’t necessarily someone who did great things.
 He defined a hero as a person who lived a life that was true to both themselves and others.
 He also said – somewhat famously – that he didn’t think people were seeking the meaning of life so much as they were trying to see what it feels like to be alive.
 I’m not sure if this relates directly to the subject of balance or not, but I do know that Campbell himself lived a balanced life – he was a teacher, a philosopher, a writer, an athlete, and an explorer.
 And what he explored were the boundaries of the human spirit.

 Personally, I know that when I am in balance, my spirit shines its most brightly, and so I will continue to seek out balance as I pass through each phase of life.
 And tonight, as I enjoy the taste of a delicious London porter beneath the vocal strains of Billie Holiday, I sense a balance, and it feels good. 🙂